Table Of Contents

 3. FinOps preparation phase

-You can use this phase to establish your key performance indicators (KPIs), which you’ll use to measure your FinOps progress.
+In this phase, you establish key performance indicators (KPIs) to measure your FinOps progress.

-You can also create a roadmap, defining the progression of your FinOps adoption journey: Crawl (starting), Walk (scaling), Run (mature, full-blown cost-conscious operations).
+You can also create a roadmap defining the progression of your FinOps adoption journey: crawl (starting), Walk (scaling), and Run (mature, full-blown, cost-conscious operations).

 Credit: Preparing for FinOps adoption